Jackpot (1992 film)

-Jackpot (also known as Cyber Eden) is a 1992 Italian sci-fi-adventure film directed by Mario Orfini.
+Jackpot (also known as Cyber Eden) is a 1992 Italian science fiction adventure film directed by Mario Orfini.

 The film was a box office bomb, grossing just 158 million lire at the Italian box office against a budget of 18 billions lire.

 Plot

 In Italy an old female billionaire has created a multinational company called Financial Youth Foundation, which has taken seven prodigies children who work with new computers.
 The purpose of the foundation is to restore youth to old with artificial products.
 The gardener of the villa of the old billionaire, Furio, discovers that this effect of youth, apparently beneficial, is a plan to exploit people with technology.
 So Furio is opposed to this system, so that the seven children and the younger generation can savor the beauty of nature, fighting the false and malicious technology.